-…to the website for Holywell-cum-Needingworth History.
+…to the website for Holywell-cum-Needingworth History, and our Local History Group.

 Holywell--Needingworth is a village in Huntingdonshire, which is now part of Cambridgeshire.
 It comprises two settlements, both of whose history goes back before 1000 AD.
 Its population in 1801 was 623 and in 2001 was 2500.
 More about the village in general will be found here.